 It is time to add in a can of water.
 You can clean the can with water this ensures that the rest of the sauce is added to the chili.
 Plus, the can is the perfect measuring instrument for the water without having to dirty up a measuring cup.

 Stir the contents of the pot.
 Start bringing it to a simmer then add two 15-ounce cans of pinto beans.
-You do not have to drain the bean juice but if you want a thicken chili you can.
+You do not have to drain the bean juice but if you want a thicker chili you can.
 Stir in the beans.

 Simmer the chili for 30 minutes, stirring occasionally to not burn the chili.
 After 30 minutes serve the chili.